Greatest Common Divisor. Euclidean algorithm

 The GCD of three or more numbers

-Finding the GCD of three or more numbers may appear daunting, but it is easier than you think.
+Finding the GCD of three or more numbers may seem daunting, but it is easier than you think.
 The key factor is that the GCD of multiple numbers can't exceed the GCD of any two because it must divide each number without a remainder.
-Let's start with the two lowest numbers, a and b, and find the gcd(a, b).
-The GCD of all numbers can't be higher.
-So, if gcd(a, b)=1, there's no need to proceed with other numbers, gcd(a, b, c...)=1.
+We choose the two lowest numbers, a and b.
+If gcd(a, b)=1, then the GCD of all numbers is 1, gcd(a, b, c...)=1.
 If gcd(a, b)=2, and all remaining numbers are even, then gcd(a, b, c...)=2.
 However, if gcd(a, b)=2, and there are odd numbers among the others, then gcd(a, b, c...)=1.
-This is because if the GCD of all numbers can't be 2 or greater, the only possibility left is 1.
-It is uncommon for a random set of numbers to have a large GCD.
+This is because if the GCD of all numbers can't be 2 or greater, then the only possibility left is 1.
+It is uncommon for a random set of numbers to have a high GCD, so the more numbers involved, the greater the likelihood of the GCD being low.
 In general, the formula is:

 gcd(a, b, c) = gcd[c, gcd(a, b)]